“If you’re always grateful for the little things, it’s hard to avoid momentary happiness. It’s a lack of gratitude that often keeps us feeling down.”

-If you’d like some additional support with this ritual, or would like a bit more perspective, I invite you to listen to a recent podcast episode Angel and I recorded for you, entitled…
+If you’d like some additional support with this ritual, or just a bit more perspective, I invite you to listen to a recent podcast episode Angel and I recorded for you, entitled…

 How to Find Gratitude When Everything Goes Wrong:

-Also, you can subscribe to our whole podcast, THINK BETTER, LIVE BETTER (yes, it shares the title of our annual live event), and you can then listen to the first season (30 episodes) on your favorite podcast player right now (M&A on Apple Podcasts, Spotify, and Google Podcasts).
+Also, you can subscribe for FREE to our whole podcast, THINK BETTER, LIVE BETTER (yes, it shares the title of our annual live event), and you can then listen to the first and second seasons (40+ episodes and counting) on your favorite podcast player right now (M&A on Apple Podcasts, Spotify, and Google Podcasts).

 Now, it’s your turn…

 Please let us know…